monyhar/monyhar/monyhar/docs/testing/code_coverage_in_gerrit.md

-general, and specifically, for per-CL coverage in Gerrit, the [clang_code_coverage_wrapper] is used to compile and instrument ONLY the source files that are affected by the CL for the sake of performance and a [chromium-coverage Gerrit plugin] is used to display code coverage information in Gerrit.
+general, and specifically, for per-CL coverage in Gerrit, the [clang_code_coverage_wrapper] is used to compile and instrument ONLY the source files that are affected by the CL for the sake of performance and a [monyhar-coverage Gerrit plugin] is used to display code coverage information in Gerrit.